 Note that if you have a commercial project,a geotechnical report will be required no matter the piles included in the design.
 Therefore, on commercial projects, screw piles, depending on the soil, could be a viable option that won’t create additional hoops to jump through.

-In our opinion, overall the City’s information bulletin is a step in the right direction and it is very nice to see some minimum requirements that will set a higher bar which weeds out companies that really aren’t providing a product or installation that is congruent with generally accepted engineering principles for screw piles.
+In our opinion, the City’s information bulletin is a step in the right direction and it is very nice to see minimum requirements that will set a higher bar which weeds out companies that really aren’t providing a product or installation that is congruent with generally accepted engineering principles for helical screw piles.

 However, the bulletin still lacks guidelines to reflect the local frost penetrations of up to 8 feet; allowing for piles that simply meet the 6 foot National Building Code criteria to be installed.
 Screw piles in Manitoba should have a minimum of 8 feet embedment measured to the top of the helical and not simply from the base of the screw pile; anything less will risk failure due to frost heave.

 Engineered torque installations should also be a minimum requirement.
 The City appreciates rating screw piles based on soil capacities but without torque to confirm capacities, one is simply hoping the soil will provide sufficient bearing strength.
 As they say assume makes an “ass” out of “u” and “me” and comprehensive engineer led tests have confirmed time and time again the merits of torque installation for micro piles (screw piles with shaft diameters of 3.5″ or less).